6 Steps to Set Up Your Oculus Rift with Unity in Less Than 10 Minutes

 Click on the OVRCameraRig in your Hierarchy tab.
 Then, take a look in the Inspector tab on the far right of your screen for Tracking Origin Type in the OVR Manager (Script) component.
 Click the Tracking Origin Type property so a drop down menu appears, and select Floor Level.

-This will set the user’s position and orientation relative to the floor.
-The position is calculated based on the user’s height, which they indicate in their profile when they set up their Rift.
-This means the user’s position will change depending on each user’s unique information.
+By doing this we are fixing the user's position and orientation relative to the floor.
+The position in VR is calculated based on the user’s height which they indicate when setting up their Rift device.

-To enable the player to use their Oculus Avatar hands, find your Assets tab and navigate to OVRAvatar > Content > Prefabs (or Oculus > Avatar > Content > Prefabs).
+If you want the player to use their Oculus Avatar hands, navigate to Oculus > Avatar > Content > Prefabs under the Assets panel

 Done!
 Now that we have the controllers in the scene, your player will be able to interact with objects within the application you build.
 But we still need to make the controllers visible as avatar hands.